valueflows/valueflows/CONTRIBUTING.md

 ### Examples

+Helpful examples are published here: https://valueflo.ws/examples/ex-agent.html.

-We write example snippets using [JSON-LD](https://json-ld.org/) compatible subset of YAML.
+In terms of our process, we also write example snippets using [JSON-LD](https://json-ld.org/) compatible subset of YAML.
 Later any implementation of YAML to JSON should be able to convert them and any implementation of JSON-LD parse them.
-Examples should include common JSON-LD `@context` we use in examples: `https://git.io/vf-examples-jsonld-context` which we maintain in https://github.com/valueflows/vf-examples-jsonld-context
+Examples should include common JSON-LD `@context` we use in examples: `https://git.io/vf-examples-jsonld-context` which we maintain in https://lab.allmende.io/valueflows/support-tools/vf-examples-jsonld-context.

-## Github process
+## Git process

-Value Flows follows the ["GitHub Flow"](http://scottchacon.com/2011/08/31/github-flow.html) workflow for using [our GitHub repos](https://github.com/valueflows):
+Value Flows follows the ["GitHub Flow"](http://scottchacon.com/2011/08/31/github-flow.html) workflow for using [our GitLab repos](https://lab.allmende.io/valueflows):

 * Anything in the master branch is deployable
 * To work on something new, create a descriptively named branch off of master (i.e. fairy-princess-use-case)